Measures

 drill_fields

-set, allowing a user to specify the underlying query getting run on drill, including changes like limits, sorts, filters and base_views. - To get the structure + syntax of a query, build a query in a workbook and open up the inpector and scroll down to the "Query Structure" settings
+set, allowing a user to specify the underlying query getting run on drill, including changes like limits, sorts, filters and base_views. - To get the structure + syntax of a query, build a query in a workbook and open up the inspector and scroll down to the "Query Structure" settings

 required_access_grants: